 - <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

-The program is also designed to enhance the cultural awareness and understanding among its participants by providing meaningful intercultural information and experiences.
-Thus, students traditionally underrepresented and/or underserved in American higher education, including, but not limited to U.S. ethnic minority students, students who identify as GLBT, first generation students, and international students are especially urged to attend.Taking place the week before orientation, this pre-orientation program facilitates the transition to the academic expectations and general culture of the College.
+The program is designed to enhance the cultural awareness and understanding among its participants by providing meaningful intercultural information and experiences.
+Thus, students traditionally underrepresented and/or underserved in American higher education, including, but not limited to U.S. ethnic minority students, students who identify as LGBTQ, first generation students, and international students are especially urged to attend.Taking place the week before orientation, this pre-orientation program facilitates the transition to the academic expectations and general culture of the College.
 Participants will be encouraged to develop a peer support network of staff and fellow students to provide additional support during their first semester here.

 First Connection provides support regarding a number of transition issues, including the development of a genuine understanding of the College’s rigorous academic expectations, dealing with cultural adjustment, and gaining familiarity with the College’s various resources.